-Though Chromecast is closely associated with Google products, such as Android TV, it's not an exclusive arrangement.
-You can also find Chromecast built into other smart TVs from some of the best TV brands, and models from Sony, TCL, Hisense and Vizio are all available with integrated Chromecast.
+Although Chromecast is closely associated with Google products, and a core feature of Google’s Android TV, it's not an exclusive arrangement.
+You can also find Chromecast built into other smart TVs from some of the best TV brands.
+This means models from Sony, TCL, Hisense and Vizio are all available with integrated Chromecast.

 In fact, of the dozens of TVs we review each year, several of the best TVs have Chromecast inside.
 Here are some of our favorites.